cherryjiang1227/SBA-318/README.md

 * Error-handling middleware

 ### Views
 The application uses EJS as its template engine to render multiple pages.
-Users can navigate between pages and submit a form that sends data directly to the RESTful API.
+Users can navigate between pages and submit a form that sends data to the RESTful API.

 ### Styling
 A simple external CSS stylesheet provides consistent styling throughout the application.